Virtual-felix/etix-tv-manager/README.md

 ### Build android app

+You have to replace the url in `androidApp/app/src/main/java/com/etixlabs/tvmanager/WebviewFragment.java` with the URL of you viewer's host.

-go in the `androidApp/` folder then
+then go in the `androidApp/` folder then

 run `./build_and_sign.sh`
 It will generate the dpkg file to install on your TV.